kennytilton/mxweb/cljs/webmx/README.md

 > Smalltalk and Common Lisp are languages that were obviously written by people trying to write programs for people.

 MatrixCLJS was developed for people trying to building applications, and to us that means not having to think much about MatrixCLJS.

-## Next steps
-The next steps for MatrixCLJS are:
-* Synapses [DONE]: Check out this [cursory treatment](https://github.com/kennytilton/todoFRP/blob/matrixjs/todo/MatrixCLJS/Synapses.md) of synapses or, again, see the heavily annotated [todomx/startwatch.cljs](https://github.com/kennytilton/todoFRP/blob/matrixjs/todo/MatrixCLJS/src/todomx/startwatch.cljs) and the [synapse tests](https://github.com/kennytilton/todoFRP/blob/matrixjs/todo/MatrixCLJS/test/tiltontec/cell/synapse_test.cljc) to see how a free-floating or "anonymous" Cell can serve usefully as an intermediary (hence "synapse") between a host Cell and its dependencies.
-* Eliminate Callback Hell [DONE]: Track [this write-up](https://github.com/kennytilton/xhr/blob/master/cljs/xhr/XHR.md) to see how simple property-to-property dataflow greatly ameliorates the coding of elaborate remote request processing.
-Spoiler alert: we now have Callback Purgatory, no longer in Hell but some work remains when using the new synapse-enabled *XHR* module to reach remote request heaven.
-* Documentation: [MDN](https://developer.mozilla.org/en-US/) by design imperative will be the doc for `Tag`, but the Matrix dataflow substrate needs doc.

-We also must decide whether to work first on the ClojureScript version or the Javascript version.
-Send your votes and any corrections, comments, or questions to kentilton at gmail etc etc.

 ## License